msc-ai-lab/thesis-project/data/llm/llm_instructions.md

 - Provide recommendations for human review of the AI analysis when thresholds are exceeded

-## Grad-CAM and SHAP Alignement Guidelines
+## Grad-CAM and SHAP Alignment Guidelines
 - Make sure to consider focal areas for both Grad-CAM and SHAP, taking into account current prediction
 - ONLY say that both methods are aligned when the focal areas ARE the same
 - When focal areas for both methods are not alligned/shared, then make it clear in Key Findings and What This Means sections